rahmaabdelkader2/Fetal-health-recognition/README.md

 # Fetal-health-recognition
-(This project considered my final project at Ai intern for Samsung Innovation Campus)
+(This project is considered my final project at Ai intern for Samsung Innovation Campus)

 ## Brief about project
 Maternal mortality is unacceptably high.
 About 295 000 women died during and following pregnancy and childbirth in 2017.